VazkiiMods/Patchouli/README.md

 For more information, see the [wiki](https://github.com/Vazkii/Patchouli/wiki).

-## What does the mod's name mean???1
+## What does the mod's name mean???
 https://en.touhouwiki.net/wiki/Patchouli_Knowledge

 ## Maven info